Revenue

 Cleo is an AI-powered financial assistant app that generates revenue through a freemium subscription model and transaction fees from financial products.

-The company's strategic pivot to focus exclusively on the US market in 2020 has been key to its growth.
+The company's strategic focus on the US market has been key to its growth.
 While originally launched in the UK, Cleo found stronger product-market fit in the US where consumers have less robust financial safety nets and greater need for budgeting tools.
-The company plans to expand back to the UK and other markets as it scales, leveraging its proven engagement model and growing suite of financial products.
+The company has since relaunched in the UK, though monetized features remain US-only for now, meaning international revenue diversification is still limited despite renewed expansion efforts.

 Competition